 If you have time, there is a short path on the left side of Soča that takes you to the WW1 hidden bunkers.

 After this part, the Soča becomes a little more open again with a steady II-III, III+ level.
 Some parts of the river might look easier than they are so we advise river scouting throughout the course.
 Pay attention to the sharp-edged stones, tricky entries especially at the low water level and don’t underestimate rock facing strong flows.
+When in doubt, take a guided kayak tour or book a kayak course with us to enjoy this beautiful section at its fullest.

 At the entrance to the gorge, the water falls from right to left down a difficult rapid.
 The difficulties of the entrance drop are characterised by the fact that the left half of the current pulls directly onto a protruding rock (rock nose), the right half of the current onto a stone that has only just been washed over.
 At higher water levels, the entrance becomes a little easier.
 The second part of the gorge is fast and also called the ‘bobsleigh run’.